hugoferreira/gmail-sqlite-db/README.md

 - **Connection Timeout**: Check your internet connection or try again later
 - **Rate Limiting**: Gmail has rate limits - the tool applies small delays but might still hit limits with large mailboxes
+- **Large Mailbox Issues**: For problems with "[Gmail]/All Mail":
+  - The tool uses special date-based chunking for this mailbox
+  - If you encounter "Could not parse command" errors, try using a specific mailbox instead
+  - You can reduce chunk size by modifying the code if needed

 ## How It Works